inioluwa-1/image-upload/README.md

+the backend is called "server" on my repository...
+It is directly under "image-upload" repository called "server"

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.